 Generally, to exercise care in looking after confidential information

-Confidentiality agreements often list situations where an employee is exempt from their confidentiality obligations.
+Confidentiality agreements often list circumstances or situations in which an employee would be exempt from their confidentiality obligations.

-Common situations where an employee is exempt from maintaining confidentiality include where the information is publicly available or where an employee already knew the information before disclosure from the employer.
+Common situations where an employee is exempt from maintaining confidentiality include where the information is publicly available or if an employee already knew the information before disclosure from the employer.

 In such situations, it is too onerous or pointless to expect an employee to maintain the confidentiality of the information.

-NDAs often include clauses stating that the intellectual property rights in information or ideas that are disclosed by the employer are retained by the employer.
+NDAs often include clauses stating that the intellectual property rights in information or ideas disclosed by the employer are retained by the employer.

 This is important especially for tech-related businesses whose success, especially at the start-up stage, heavily depends upon having full control of their IP.

-The remedies term represents an agreement between the employer and employee as to the remedies the employer is entitled to in the event of a dispute.
+The remedies term represents an agreement between the employer and employee as to the remedies the employer is entitled to in face of a dispute.

 This term often states that damages are difficult to assess and/or inadequate to compensate the employer and preserves the right of employers to pursue more potent ‘equitable remedies’ such as injunctions and specific performance.

 An injunction, in this context, would be an order by the court requiring the party in breach of a contract not to do something (e.g. an order not to disclose confidential information).
-Specific performance, in this context, would be an order from a court requiring that the employee abide by the terms of the NDA (e.g. if an employee was threatening to disclose confidential information, the court could order the employee to abide by the terms of the NDA and not disclose the information).
+Specific performance, on the other hand, would be an order from a court requiring the employee to abide by the terms of the NDA (e.g. if an employee was threatening to disclose confidential information, the court could order the employee to abide by the terms of the NDA and not disclose the information).

-Including an explicit remedies clause in an NDA will help you avoid a lengthy legal dispute as to what remedies you are entitled to, ultimately saving you money and time.
+Including an explicit remedies clause in an NDA will help you avoid a lengthy legal dispute regarding what remedies you are entitled to, saving you money and time.

 A typical ‘remedies term’ is as follows: